insure logo

 State Minimum Liability Only$484

-Your car insurance premium is determined by a variety of factors, including your state, city, and even ZIP code.
+Your car insurance premium is determined by various factors, including your state, city, and even ZIP code.
 The incidence of accidents and the likeliness of vehicle theft or vandalism can influence the overall cost of a city or ZIP code.

-The table below depicts the top popular cities in Illinois:
+The table below shows the top popular cities in Illinois:

 CityAverage annual cost